darrenhenry/dice-roll-distribution-simulator/README.md

 # Dice Roll Distribution Simulator

-Welcome to the Dice Roll Distribution Simulator!
+Welcome to my Dice Roll Distribution Simulator!

 What it Does:
 - Two dice are thrown for each roll, resulting in a total from two to twelve